Automatic Discounts on Shopify: Pros & Cons (Complete Guide)

 30 were ready to buy at full price (dedicated buyers)

-70 needed convincing (hesitant visitors)
+70 needed convincing (walk-away visitors)

 With automatic discount: All 100 get 20% off